AckerlyXu/heima/articles/sql-database/sql-database-design-patterns-multi-tenancy-saas-applications.md

 The lower-right quadrant in Figure 2 shows an application pattern that uses a potentially large, shared single database, and the shared table (or separate schema) approach.
 It's good for resource sharing because all tenants use the same database resources (CPU, memory, input/output) in a single database.
 But tenant isolation is limited.
 You might need to take additional steps to protect tenants from each other at the application layer.
 These additional steps can significantly increase the DevOps cost of developing and managing the application.
 Scalability is limited by the scale of the hardware that hosts the database.

 The lower-left quadrant in Figure 2 illustrates multiple tenants sharded across multiple databases (typically, different hardware scale units).
 Each database hosts a subset of tenants, which addresses the scalability concern of other patterns.
 If more capacity is required for more tenants, you can easily place the tenants on new databases allocated to new hardware scale units.
 However, the amount of resource sharing is reduced.
 Only tenants placed on the same scale units share resources.
-This approach provides little improvement to tenant isolation because many tenants are still collocated without being automatically protected from each other's actions.
+This approach provides little improvement to tenant isolation because many tenants are still collocated without being automatically protected from each other’s actions.
 Application complexity remains high.

 The upper-left quadrant in Figure 2 is the third approach.
-It places each tenant's data in its own database.
+It places each tenant’s data in its own database.
 This approach has good tenant-isolation properties but limits resource sharing when each database has its own dedicated resources.
 This approach is good if all tenants have predictable workloads.
 If tenant workloads become less predictable, the provider cannot optimize resource sharing.
 Unpredictability is common for SaaS applications.
 The provider must either over-provision to meet demands or lower resources.
 Either action results in either higher costs or lower tenant satisfaction.
 A higher degree of resource sharing across tenants becomes desirable to make the solution more cost-effective.
 Increasing the number of databases also increases DevOps cost to deploy and maintain the application.
 Despite these concerns, this method provides the best and easiest isolation for tenants.

 These factors also influence the design pattern a customer chooses:

 * **Ownership of tenant data**.
 An application in which tenants retain ownership of their own data favors the pattern of a single database per tenant.
 * **Scale**.
 An application that targets hundreds of thousands or millions of tenants favors database sharing approaches such as sharding.
 Isolation requirements still can pose challenges.
 * **Value and business model**.
-If an application's per-tenant revenue if small (less than a dollar), isolation requirements become less critical and a shared database makes sense.
+If an application’s per-tenant revenue if small (less than a dollar), isolation requirements become less critical and a shared database makes sense.
 If per-tenant revenue is a few dollars or more, a database-per-tenant model is more feasible.
 It might help reduce development costs.

 Given the design trade-offs shown in Figure 2, an ideal multi-tenant model needs to incorporate good tenant isolation properties with optimal resource sharing among tenants.
 This model fits in the category described in the upper-right quadrant of Figure 2.